 Apply Polar>Rectangular transformation: Filter > Distort > Polar coordinates... using Rectangular to polar.
 The zoom level has been adjusted so all of the 'planet' is visible:

-Crop and/or rotate to taste, and there is the result!
+Crop and/or rotate to taste.

 If you use my technique please mention my name and include a reference to my web site: "http://www.brianwatsonphoto.co.uk".